- To become an IAAI-CI, the applicant must meet the minimum program requirements. The specific requirements are as follows:

 Click here to apply to become an IAAI Certified Instructor.
 The application fee for IAAI Members is US$150.
 For non-Members, the fee is US$395.
 Please note that individuals who are members of a local chapter-only do not qualify for the IAAI Member rate.

-To obtain the Member discount rate, a non-Member may choose to join IAAI prior to filing the IAAI-CI application.
+To obtain the Member discount rate, please login to your www.firearson.com account.
+A non-Member may choose to join IAAI prior to filing the IAAI-CI® application.
 Once you have submitted the application, it will be reviewed by the IAAI-CI Committee.
 If the application is approved, you will then be provided with instructions on how to take the examination.
 If the application is not approved, you will be advised of the appeals process.
-For detailed information on the full process of the IAAI-CI program, please read the International Association of Arson Investigators Certified Instructor (IAAI-CI) Program Manual.
+For detailed information on the full process of the IAAI-CI program, please read the 2025 IAAI Certifications Manual.

 You do not have to be a member of the IAAI or any chapter to apply for the IAAI-CI professional designation.